rfonod/geo-trax/README.md

     }
     ```

-## Contributing
+## Contributions

+The georeferencing code was developed with contributions from [Haechan Cho](https://github.com/cho-96).

-Contributions are welcome!
+Contributions from the community are welcome!
 If you encounter any issues or have suggestions for improvements, please open a [GitHub Issue](https://github.com/rfonod/geo-trax/issues) or submit a pull request.

 ## License